seansovine/numerical_examples/cpp_matrix/README.md

 - Use the Curiously Recurring Template Pattern for handling inheritance.
 - Use expression templates for arithmetic operations.
 - Optimize the matrix multiplication implementation.

+And, maybe...

+- Add more convenient way to initialize Matrix, maybe using 2d-array literals.
+- Consider casting scalars, e.g., to allow integer matrix x double matrix.